AMD has unveiled Radeon RX 7000 GPUs coming to laptops in 2023

-(Pocket-lint) - During CES 2023 AMD revealed various new additions to its products including a new lineup of Ryzen 7000 series mobile processors and Radeon RX 7000 mobile GPUs with RDNA 3 technology.
+During CES 2023 AMD revealed various new additions to its products including a new lineup of Ryzen 7000 series mobile processors and Radeon RX 7000 mobile GPUs with RDNA 3 technology.

 The company is targeting high-performance 1080p gaming on laptops with its Radeon RX 7600M XT and 7600M GPUs but it's also releasing some other options for more affordable thin and light laptops.